mikeymischief/mikeymischief.github.io/races/XxchaKingdom.md

 **Style:** For someone who prefers political wrangling to brute force, but with a decent stick to beat people with using a defensive military, waiting for that perfect moment to strike.

+**How to Play:** In general, you will want to play defensive and use the Construction Strategy Card a lot to build up a network of Planetary Defense System (PDS).
+You do have a decent starting fleet to expand early, keep control of those and score objectives.
+Technologies that are important to the Xxcha are Plasma Scoring and going for PDS II.
+Overall, as the space turtles, you will like green technology the best.

 >**Homeworlds**: Archon Ren (2/3); Archon Tau (1/1)
 >
 >**Starting Units**: 1 Carrier; 2 Cruiser; 3 Fighters; 4 Infantry; 1 Space Dock; 1 PDS